 12. Baby Wrap/Carrier

 New parents will adore keeping their precious baby close by while they move around.
-A soft, flexible wrap makes that possible and is especially helpful if the baby is too little for a structured carrier.
+A soft, flexible wrap makes that possible and is especially helpful when the baby is little.
+For extra support, consider the Nola, a super-cozy but more structured carrier.
 Newborns often love nursing and falling asleep while snuggling up!

 13. Travel Chair